Getting to The Big Raise

 Q: Is there a buffet car on the train?

-Q: Can I travel between La Ferté Bernard and La Grande Raisandière by bike?
+Q: Can I travel from La Ferté Bernard and The Big Raise by bicycle?

 A: Of course, yes.
 We do it all the time.
 It takes 20 mins to get up to the farm and 12 minutes to get back to the station!
 Don’t worry, the vertical climb is only 68m!

 A: We encourage participants to come by train because public transport creates less pollution than cars.
 If you come by electric car, you can charge it at the farm.